 Sales and Marketing

+Global 200 list.
+Target industries include financial services, health care, internet, manufacturing, retail, technology, telecommunications, and utilities.
 In the public sector, NetScout provides professional services for its federal government customers to help them meet the Security Technical Implementation Guides and Trusted Internet Connection specifications.

 Mergers and Acquisitions

 's communications unit for $2.6 billion.
-NetScout acquired Tektronix, Fluke Networks, and Arbor Networks.
-The deal improves NetScout's capability to compete with bigger competitors who offer a wider array of products, especially in cyber security and communications services.
+The deal brought Tektronix, Fluke Networks, and Arbor Networks to NetScout.
+Tektronix and Fluke had been competitors of NetScout.
+The deal was made to strengthen NetScout's capability to compete with bigger competitors who offer a wider array of products, especially in cyber security and communications services.